Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 It's a comment indicating an "Arrange" step and a `const` variable `num` assigned to the number `9`.

-Leila is an overthinker, and they could dig deeper into what this line means.
-However, this time, they will choose to make only one theory: the variable `num` will be used later in the test.
+Leila usually likes to deeply investigate any new concepts they encounter, and they could dig deeper into what this line means.
+However, this time, they decide to move on with the following hypothesis: the variable `num` will be used later in the test.

 ### Act